Antz411/GitHub-Notes/README.md

 Now that note is branched, make changes to branch and add back.
 Only once changes are approved from GIT side then attmpt merge.

+[2018-03-19]
+Now making another change and not adding/committing/pushing...
+Save changes to be murged later